 Neutering your dog is one way you can help to keep them healthy and prevent the arrival of an unexpected litter of puppies.
+As there are already more dogs than homes, it is strongly recommended that everyone neuter their pet and include this in part of the budget of owning a dog.

 Your vet will help you to work out the best time to desex your dog, but usually the procedure is done when he is around 6 months old.
 The surgery can be done as early as 8 weeks, and this is often the case with dogs in animal shelters.